vitkon/form-container/README.md

     - `initialModel: Partial<T>` — object provides initial values to the form fields
     - `middleware: (props: T) => any` — function transforms props passed to the wrapped component
-    - `onInputBlur: (e: React.ForcusEvent<any>) => any` — function is called on every blur on an input field within the form.
+    - `onInputBlur: (e: React.ForcusEvent<any>, formState?: {form: Partial<IFormState>}) => any` — function is called on every blur of an input field within the form.
 Adding a custom `onBlur` to the input field itself is not recommended, use this method instead

 ## Validation